alantanlc/torchemotion/README.md

 <details open>
 <summary>EmoDB</summary>

-First, download the EmoDB dataset from [here](http://emodb.bilderbar.info/docu/#download).
+First, download and unzip the EmoDB dataset from [here](http://emodb.bilderbar.info/docu/#download).

 Then, initialize an [EmodbDataset](./datasets/EmodbDataset.py) object by passing in the path to the __download__ directory.